dmiller309/lutris/INSTALL.rst

 ***********************************************************

-**Warning:** there is no way to cleanly uninstall programs installed with setup.py other than manuall deleting the created files.
+**Warning:** there is no way to cleanly uninstall programs installed with setup.py other than manually deleting the created files.
 Prefer installing Lutris through distribution packages or run it directly from the source directory::